BICENTENNIAL TRIBUTE

 B: That may be the kindest review of same I've yet received

-WC (whispers): I can offer you a passage to America - if you are in need of it - for I hear there is some current controversy about your person
+WC: Bless your heart! (leans in, whispers) I can offer you a passage to America - if you are in need of it - for I hear there is some current controversy about your person

 B: Do you refer to the affray with Sergeant-Major Masi?

-CW: No, I was thinking more of Bowles' Stricture on the Life and Writings of Pope and your scalping of that “maudlin prince of mournful sonneteers” - Land sakes!
-I haven't seen such precision this side of Tallahassee
+CW: No, I was thinking more of the ‘Bowles' Stricture on the Life and Writings of Pope' scandal and your scalping of that “maudlin prince of mournful sonneteers” - land sakes!
+I haven't seen such precision this side of the Tallahatchie

-S: If I may, Lord Byron, I knew your admirable father in Philadelphia - a redcoat though he was
+S: If I may, Lord Byron, I knew your admirable father in Philadelphia - a dang redcoat though he was

 CW: Aye - Jack Byron - 'twas said, and holds true - if all the English honoured their uniforms as he did - the war would have been over much sooner